Antique 19th-Century Islamic Brass Ewer (Aftaba) | Hand-Etched Arabic Calligraphy & Floral Motifs | Persian-Mughal Ritual Vessel

 • Date: 19th century (circa 1800s)

-• Decoration: Arabic calligraphy, floral vines, and symbolic medallions
+• Decoration: Arabic inscriptions, floral vines, and symbolic medallions

 Dimensions